-In spite of his brilliant club career, Giggs wasn’t able to lead his Wales to any major tournaments such as the World Cup or the UEFA Euro.
+In spite of his brilliant club career, Giggs wasn’t able to lead his beloved Wales to any major tournaments such as the World Cup or the UEFA Euro.
 He didn’t even play many games for his national team, with only 64 matches and 12 goals between 1991 and 2007.
-It is clear, though, that his success inspired a whole nation, hence the new generation of good Welsh footballers.
+It is clear, though, that his success inspired a whole nation, hence the new generation of talented Welsh footballers.
 Now with the likes of Gareth Bale, Aaron Ramsey, Adam Matthews, Ashley Williams and Neil Taylor, the Dragons are close to reaching their first official tournament since 1958.

 5. Jari Litmanen (Finland)

 “On vain yksi Kuningas!”.
 It means “There is only one King”, and that’s what Jari Litmanen represented to the Finnish.
 Born in Lahti, the attacking midfielder began his career with local club Reipas and, after making a name for himself with great displays for this team, HJK and MyPa, joined Ducth giants Ajax.

 In Amsterdam, the “Kuningas” had the best moments of his career.
 From 1992 to 1999, the Finnish played 226 games and scored amazing 129 goals, winning the Eredivisie four times, both KNVB Cup and Super Cup thrice, one UEFA Champions League, one Intercontinental Cup and an European Super Cup.
 After that, he moved to Barcelona and later to Liverpool, where he lifted two trophies in 2001.